Eyebright meaner

 DefinitionThis section has been translated automatically.

-Annual herbaceous meadow plant of the family Orobanchaceae, which reaches a height of 5 to 40 cm.
-Euphrasia is a hemiparasite that uses sucker roots to extract water and nutrients from the host roots, but can also vegetate without the host.
+An annual herbaceous meadow plant from the summer root family (Orobanchaceae), which grows to a height of 5 to 40 cm.
+Euphrasia is a semi-parasite that draws water and nutrients from the host roots by means of suction roots, but can also vegetate without the host.
 However, the plant needs a host to germinate.
 Euphrasia rostkoviana flowers from July to September.
 The flowers are white to purple.
-Its oblong leaves are about 1.0 cm long and marginally toothed.
+Its elongated leaves are about 1.0 cm long and have toothed edges.

-Euphrasia rostkoviana grows on meadows up to altitudes of 2300 m.
+Euphrasia rostkoviana grows in meadows up to altitudes of 2300 m.

 Occurrence: Germany, France, Belgium, Switzerland, Italy.
 Other members of the family are found in northern European countries and in Russia.

-Active ingredients: Iridoid glycosides such as aucubin, euphroside and catalpol; flavonoids, phenolic carboxylic acids, lignans, small amounts of essential oil.
+Active ingredients: iridoid glycosides such as aucubin, euphroside and catalpol; flavonoids, phenolcarboxylic acids, lignans, small amounts of essential oil.

-Indications: for cough and hoarseness; especially tea applications are indicated for conjunctivitis or blepharitis (see below Euphrasia overlay).
+Indications: for coughs and hoarseness; tea applications are indicated for conjunctivitis or blepharitis (see Euphrasia application below).

 s.
 Euphrasia officinalis